Managed Private Backup

 Protected Resources are measured by:

-- Volume (when protecting file system, database and image-level targets).
-Measured by frontend terabytes.
+- Volume (when protecting file system, database, and image-level targets), measured in front-end terabytes.

 Retention and offsite protection option combinations